-The Bermuda Triangle is one of the most feared regions on the globe, thanks to wild rumours about all the ill-fated vessels that have entered it, never to be seen again.
+The Bermuda Triangle is one of the most feared regions on the globe, thanks to wild rumors about all the ill-fated vessels that have entered it, never to be seen again.
 The fate of these ships and planes are often pinned on supernatural events that exist within this “devil’s triangle,” which is normally defined as roughly 500,000 square miles of ocean between the vertices of Miami, Puerto Rico, and Bermuda.

 Scientists have debunked the notion that these waters are particularly bloodthirsty, repeatedly pointing out that it’s really not that weird for vehicles to go missing in one of the stormiest and busiest regions of the ocean, where hazardous shallows and reefs happen to be common.
 According to the US Coast Guard and US Navy, the triangle does not claim an unusual amount of lives compared with other volatile, heavily trafficked areas.